ysyk2021/leading-by-example-modeling-excellence-and-inspiring-others-to-follow/src/chapter-5-1.md

-Chapter 4: Inspiring Others to Follow: Strategies for Inspiring Others to Follow Your Lead
+Strategies for Inspiring Others to Follow Your Lead
 ==========================================================================================

 As a leader, inspiring others to follow your lead is essential to achieving organizational goals and creating a culture of excellence.
 In this chapter, we'll explore strategies for inspiring others to follow your lead.